charlysan/llm_fastapi/Readme.md

     "notes": "extra notes if available"
 }

 Add a configurable prompt for the llm that takes into account the AWS account_id, user_iam_id, aws_region.
-Add env var for openai_token, ollama_base_url, openai_base_urlCreate a single python file with everything, a dockerfile that uses python apline image, and a docker-compose file that I can use to run the app.
+Add env var for openai_token, ollama_base_url, openai_base_url.
+Create a single python file with everything, a dockerfile that uses python apline image, and a docker-compose file that I can use to run the app.
 The app should use port 8086.
 Add a readme.md file with simple instructions on how to run the app.
 ```